tuchaVshortah/tuchaVshortah.github.io/content/posts/whoami.md

 My responsibilties included managing employee accounts and sites.
 I uploaded the necessary information to the sites and updated them.
 I helped the staff to fill out, set up and regain access to their work accounts if they lost it.

+## 2024 (5 months)
+**Epam Systems** - Student Cloud&DevOps Trainee (Apprenticeship)

+**What did I do?**

+I participated in a competition organized by Epam, which included a few interviews and a few weeks-long course covering the fundamentals of Docker, Kubernetes, and DevOps.
+All participants were required to complete the course by a certain deadline, or they would be disqualified.

+I successfully completed the course and moved on to the next one, the DevOps Bootcamp.
+This bootcamp was a logical continuation of the previous course, and it covered a wide range of topics, including Docker, CI/CD, Jenkins, GitHub/GitLab CI, Kubernetes, AWS, and Terraform.

+The Bootcamp was both challenging and incredibly interesting.
+I learned many new skills and worked with tools and software that I was unfamiliar with before.
+By the end of the bootcamp, we also had a few sessions on Gen AI, Agile, and SDLC..
+To summarize, by the end of the course, I had learned how to create Docker images, create Kubernetes clusters with persistent storage and various features such as DaemonSets and StatefulSets.
+I also learned how to use AWS resources like EC2, ECS, EKS, SNS, SQS, SSM, and KMS.
+I was able to write and deploy CloudFormation stacks and create resources in the cloud using Terraform.
+In addition, I learned many other things during the Bootcamp.

+I would like to thank the folks at Epam for organizing this amazing Bootcamp.

 # Personal achievements